apache/reef/website/src/site/markdown/tang.md

 <a name="raw-configuration-api"></a>Raw configuration API
 ---------
-Tang also provides a lower level configurtion API for applications that need more dynamic control over their configurations:
+Tang also provides a lower level configuration API for applications that need more dynamic control over their configurations:

     ...
     import org.apache.reef.tang.Tang;